binilinlquad/binilinlquad.github.io/_posts/2020-10-17-build-telegram-xkcd-bot-in-clojure.md

 If message is not recognized commands, then Bot will drop and processing the next message.

-After finishing processing command, Bot will wait x minutes before starting again.
+After finishing processing command, Bot will wait 5 minutes before starting again.
 Complete implementation can be found in [Comic-Bot](https://github.com/binilinlquad/comic-bot).

 # Retrospective